Skip to main content

 What is Laphing made of?

-Laphing is made from mung bean or potato starch, which is cooked into a jelly-like noodle.
-It’s served cold and dressed with a spicy sauce containing chili oil, soy sauce, garlic, vinegar, and other seasonings.
+Laphing is made from mung bean or potato starch cooked into a jelly, sliced into cold noodles, and dressed in a spicy sauce of chili oil, soy sauce, garlic, vinegar, and other seasonings.

 Is Laphing suitable for vegetarians or vegans?

-Yes, traditional Laphing is both vegetarian and vegan, as it doesn’t contain any meat or animal-derived ingredients.
-However, always check with the vendor or recipe to be sure.
+Yes — traditional Laphing is both vegetarian and vegan, with no meat or animal products.
+As always, check with the vendor or recipe if you have strict requirements.

 How spicy is Laphing?